romainrbr/flipchair/GITHUB_CHANGELOG.md

 * Assume flags `enableMovingContentIntoPrivateSpace` is false when ClassNotFoundException on Android 16 devices
 * Rare NoSuchMethodError crash on SurfaceControl setEarlyWakeupStart and setEarlyWakeupEnd
 * Properly align built-in smartspace in workspace
+* Use WM Proxy from Lawnchair instead of System, fix Android 8.1/9/10/11/12.0/12.1 regarding SE, NSME like SystemBarUtils -> (dWkyIGw9), (reworked CllOXHJv)
+  * LawnchairWindowManagerProxy have been migrated to Dagger
+  * SystemWindowManagerProxy have been left unused
+* [Lawnchair/Iconloaderlib] Update CustomAdaptiveIconDrawable to latest AOSP 13
+* [Iconloaderlib] Reset most of the changes to favour more AOSP 16_r02 code then Lawnchair (need rewrite)
+  * fix icon loaded in monochrome and always monochrome when it is not supposed to
+  * fix notification dots being twice the size with notification count
+* [Lawnchair/Iconloaderlib] Reimplement Lawnchair Iconloaderlib (adaptive icons, monochrome, regular icon)

 #### Known Bugs
 * Preview can't show device wallpaper -> (lIxkAYGg)
 * IDP Preview doesn't refresh on settings change -> workaround is to hit apply and re-open the preview -> (ZbLX3438)
-* Workspace theme doesn't refresh until restart -> (ZbLX3438)
+* Workspace theme doesn't refresh until restart -> (ZbLX3438) -> Fixed as part of (31lLEflf, 1MevNrzp)
-* Lawnchair Colour can't handle restart causing default colour to be used instead -> Fixed?
+* Lawnchair Colour can't handle restart causing default colour to be used instead -> Fixed? -> Properly fixed as part of (31lLEflf, 1MevNrzp)
 * (Investigating) Work profile switch on widget selector *may* have reverted to Lawnchair 15 style
 * Full lists: https://trello.com/b/8IdvO81K/pe-lawnchair

-### 🥞 Development 1
+### Development 1

 First development milestone!
 Basic launcher functionality should be stable enough.